Meeting with Human Resources

-Approximately 6-8 weeks prior to an employee’s retirement date, a meeting will be scheduled to discuss the retirement in more detail.
-Two months is the earliest an employee can complete the retiree insurance forms.
+Approximately three months prior to an employee’s retirement date, a meeting will be scheduled to discuss the retirement in more detail.
+One month is the earliest an employee can complete the retiree continuation of insurance forms.
 At that meeting employees will be given information about options for continuation of insurance coverage along with the form(s) for electing to continue or end coverage.
-In the meantime, additional retiree benefit information can be accessed on the MMB website.
+In the meantime, additional retiree benefit information can be accessed on the MMB website or you can find information directly on SEGIP: https://mn.gov/mmb/segip/retirement/.
 The employee will also be given estimates of severance pay as specified in the appropriate bargaining unit contract, and information about the Health Care Savings Plan (HCSP) that the majority of those payments usually go into.
 Please keep in mind that the current bargaining unit contract in effect at the date of retirement will dictate payoff eligibility related to severance, as well as any other benefits employees are entitled to receive.

 Refer to the appropriate bargaining unit contract or personnel plan for information about deadlines for submitting a letter of retirement.
 The IFO and MSUAASF contracts have specific deadlines related to eligibility for early notice and early separation incentive eligibility.